 Check out these two blogs for everything you need to know about growing potatoes: 'A Garden For The House' and 'The Art of Doing Stuff'.
 Both of these blogs use great photos to explain the process and easy to understand.
 I think both have search boxes so you can find the potato growing posts on each blog.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 I prefer yellow potatoes over white.
 They have more flavor.
 Most have a unique buttery taste all their own.
-They can't cost one cent more to produce, yet where I live, they're a dollar more per five pounds.

 This is a page about growing potatoes in tires.
 Tires make great potato planters.
 As the plants grow, you can easily keep adding tires to build a potato tower.